Healthy Apple Pie Bars

 Maple Syrup: We haven’t tried substituting maple syrup for honey, but I think it might work.
 I can’t be sure without testing it!

-Coconut Sugar: The coconut sugar is swappable 1:1 with brown sugar if not paleo.
+Coconut Sugar: The coconut sugar is swappable 1:1 with brown sugar if you are not paleo.

 Doubling the recipe: I haven’t tried doubling this recipe but I’m sure it would work in a 9×13 pan.